Fringe theories about the Shroud of Turin: Speculations about early artworks and relics

 The Codex Pray, an Illuminated manuscript written in Budapest, Hungary between 1192 and 1195, includes an illustration of what appears to some to be the Shroud of Turin.
 Currently in the Budapest National Library, it is the oldest surviving text of the Hungarian language, and it was created at least 65 years before the earliest carbon-14 date in the 1988 tests.
 One of its illustrations shows preparations for the burial of Christ.
 The picture supposedly includes a burial cloth in the post-resurrection scene.
 According to proponents, it has the same herringbone weave as the Shroud, plus four holes near one of the edges.
 The holes form an "L" shape.
 Proponents claim this odd pattern of holes is the same as the ones found on the Shroud of Turin.
 They are burn holes, perhaps from a hot poker or incense embers.
 On the other hand, Italian Shroud researcher Gian Marco Rinaldi interprets the item that is sometimes identified as the Shroud as a probable rectangular tombstone as seen on other sacred images.
 He sees the alleged holes as decorative elements, as are also seen on the angel's wing and clothes.
 Rinaldi also points out that the alleged shroud in the Pray codex does not contain any image.
 Furthermore, it would be most unlikely that anyone who had seen the Shroud would have shown Christ being buried without any sign of the wounds that are so graphically shown on the Shroud.

-In 1204, a knight named Robert de Clari who participated in the Fourth Crusade that captured Constantinople, claims the cloth was among the countless relics in the city:
+In 1204, a knight named Robert de Clari who participated in the Fourth Crusade that captured Constantinople, claims a cloth was among the countless relics in the city:

 Where there was the Shroud in which our Lord had been wrapped, which every Friday raised itself upright so one could see the figure of our Lord on it.
 And none knows – neither Greek nor Frank – what became of that shroud when the city was taken.